dhassault/panoptic_segmentation/README.md

 ## To do
 - building a docker image.
 - improving accuracy by training on more epochs the semantic segmentation model.
+- adding predictor for 1 single image (have to add a method in each predictor).
+- adding visualisation.